Nek5000/NekDoc/source/faq.rst

 **How do I obtain values of variables at a specific point?**

   The simplest way is through the use of history points.
-See the section on the :ref:`case_files_his` file.
+See the section on the :ref:`append_his` file.

+**How do I compute an integral over a boundary patch?**

+  The included subroutine ``surface_int`` can be called in a loop over the appropriate element faces.
+  This subroutine is further described in the section on :ref:`append_subroutines`.